Vitali Diaz Mercado graduated on 24 November 2021. Find his story and link to the thesis here.

-Vitali Diaz is currently pursuing a PhD at IHE Delft and Delft University of Technology (TU Delft).
-His research interests include hydrological extreme events, hydrological modelling, integration of models and remote sensing data, development of GIS-based applications, water accounting, data visualization, and machine learning.
-These lines of research have arisen during different stages of Vitali's professional journey.
+His research interests include extreme hydrological events (drought and flood), machine learning, data visualization, data analysis, data management, hydrological modeling, integration of models and remote sensing data, development of GIS-based applications and water accounting.
+These lines of research have arisen during different stages of Vitali's academic and professional journey.

 TopicSpatio-temporal analysis of hydrological drought: integration of data-driven and process-based models